Vulnerability Name: AutoComplete Attribute Not Disabled for Password in Form Based Authentication

 They may also secure access to the browser/browser data by other means.

-These approaches work with PPM if required.
+These approaches work with Clarity if required.

 However, by design many browsers will not honour this setting.
 They will still prompt for saving the credentials.
-This occurs at the browser level, and so applies to many products, and not only PPM.
+This occurs at the browser level, and so applies to many products, and not only Clarity.

 This page Mozilla Developer Network covers the theory well for many modern browers: How to turn off form autocompletion.
 In particular this section: